mediafly/extensions-documentation/interactives.md

 ## Being controlled by the app
+Mediafly's apps send many kinds of events into the Interactive.
+These events can be listened to by the Interactive reactively, and the Interactive can then take action.
+These capabilities are only availble to the native apps, not to web Viewer.

+There are two methods in which this happens:

-The app sends many kinds of events into the Interactive, in case the Interactive is interested in reacting to those events.
-These are done by calling specific JavaScript functions.
-If the appropriately named function is defined, they will be called by the app at the appropriate time, and the Interactive can take action.
-If the function does not exist, nothing will happen.
+1. The old way.
+If an appropriately named JavaScript function is defined, they will be called by the app at the appropriate time, and the Interactive can take action.
+If the function does not exist, the console log will show a "function not defined" error and the Interactive will continue execution.
+2. The new way.
+Recently created features will make use of JavaScript events in the DOM's document object.
+This better matches how other JavaScript frameworks similar to Interactives are structured.

+Each feature listed below indicates which method it uses.

 ### mflyDataInit